Magnolia Projects

-The Magnolia Projects, officially the C. J. Peete Public Housing Development, was one of the Housing Projects of New Orleans.
-As part of the ongoing redevelopment, the area has been renamed Harmony Oaks.
-The project was among the largest, housing approximately 2,100 people.
+The Magnolia Projects, later the C. J. Peete Public Housing Development, was one of the Housing Projects of New Orleans.
+The area has been more recently renamed Harmony Oaks as part of a complete HOPE VI redevelopment of the property.
+As a housing project, it was among the largest, housing approximately 2,100 people.
 It is also home to numerous hip-hop artists and is located in the part of uptown New Orleans known as Central City within the 11th Ward of New Orleans.
 It was bounded by Louisiana Avenue, South Claiborne Avenue, La Salle Street and Washington Avenue.
 The Magnolia Projects was made famous by rappers such as Juvenile, Soulja Slim, and Magnolia Shorty.
 At its height, the Magnolia projects had 1403 units.

 History

 The first part of the project was constructed in 1941, bordered by Louisiana Avenue, Magnolia Street, Washington Avenue and LaSalle Street.
 In 1955, the complex was expanded north past Clara Street, incorporating about six additional city blocks.
-Toledano Street was re-aligned during the 1955 expansion, resulting in the disappearance of a three-block-long residential street named Belmont Place.
+Toledano Street was re-aligned a few years after the 1955 expansion, resulting in the disappearance of a three-block-long residential street named Belmont Place.
 The only remnants of Belmont Place are three houses facing Toledano before it joins with Louisiana Avenue.